dcunited001/dcunited001.github.io/_pages/writing.md

 optimized on my success, BUT ON MY FAILURE!
 Both in the short-term and long-term!

 That sounds !@#$'ing crazy!
-But when, given hundreds of decision points, when I gauge the impact and intention behind their actions and, most crucially, the alternative available words/actions, it becomes clear: this person or this group does not care about me.
+But when, given hundreds of decisionx points, when I gauge the impact and intention behind their actions and, most crucially, the alternative available words/actions, it becomes clear: this person or this group does not care about me.
 Over